testvael/testvael/faq.markdown

 <details>
   <summary><b>How to open an account on ELYT?</b></summary>
 There are multiple ways to open an ELYT account.
 You can connect to ELYT with one of your recent accounts, such as Twitter, Twitch, Telegram, Facebook, Discord, your email address, or your mobile phone number.
-You can also connect to ELYT with your [Metamask](https://metamask.io) account and create a profile.
+You can also connect to ELYT with your <a href="https://metamask.io" target="_blank">Metamask</a> account and create a profile.
 </details>

 <details>
   <summary><b>How do I add my other social media / Metamask accounts to my ELYT account?</b></summary>
-After creating your ELYT account with any option, you can define your other accounts by using the [My Social Accounts] (https://elyt.net/profile/social-accounts) section at the bottom of your account management page.
+After creating your ELYT account with any option, you can define your other accounts by using the <a href="https://elyt.net/profile/social-accounts" target="_blank">My Social Accounts</a> section at the bottom of your account management page.
 </details>

 <details>
   <summary><b>How can I edit my ELYT Profile?</b></summary>
-After logging into your ELYT account, you can define your account details by using the [Profile](https://elyt.net/profile/me) section at the bottom of your account management page.
+After logging into your ELYT account, you can define your account details by using the <a href="https://elyt.net/profile/me" target="_blank">Profile</a> section at the bottom of your account management page.
 </details>

 <details>